Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Enabling Techniques in Edge Video Analytics Systems

 \item \textit{Task Offloading}: In task offloading (or partial offloading), a task is the smallest unit in offloading.
 This is beneficial since the components of a VAP can have heterogeneous resource demands.
 For example, background subtraction is CPU-intensive, while CNN-based object detection is GPU-intensive.
 Therefore, placing these two components on the same device may result in low execution efficiency since the target executor is not optimized for both.
-Partitioning the VAP into a collection of tasks allows more flexibility for the pipeline execution (e.g., distributing tasks to different executors).
+Partitioning the VAP into a collection of tasks allows more flexibility for pipeline execution (e.g., distributing tasks to different executors).
 Distream \cite{Distream} partitions a VAP among a cluster of multiple cameras and an edge server to maximize the throughput.
-CEVAS \cite{CEVAS} and LEVEA \cite{LAVEA} investigate partitioning for serverless pipelines, where each component is implemented as a stateless function and executed either on edge or in cloud.
-Lightweight serverless functions are a key enabler for rapid deployment and execution on both edge and cloud.
-More fine-grained partitioning is considered in several works \cite{EdgeML, Neurosurgeon, DADS, EHPDNN, DINA, deepsave,couper, amvp, splitplace,CNNPC,DeepSlicing} by splitting neural network layers.
+CEVAS \cite{CEVAS} and LEVEA \cite{LAVEA} investigate partitioning for serverless pipelines, where each component is implemented as a stateless function and executed either at the edge or in the cloud.
+Lightweight serverless functions are a key enabler for rapid deployment and execution on both the edge and the cloud.
+More fine-grained partitioning is considered in several works \cite{EdgeML, Neurosurgeon, DADS, EHPDNN, DINA, deepsave,couper, amvp, splitplace,CNNPC,DeepSlicing,OJOS,ASEADS} by splitting neural network layers.
 Inference terminates at a certain partition point, and the features of the intermediate layer are offloaded to another executor, which will finish the remaining inference.
 Compression techniques, e.g., lossy and lossless encoding \cite{EHPDNN,Cracking}, DNN-based compression \cite{GRACE,STAC,starfish,dco}, can be used to compress the data and reduce the transmission time in conjunction with layer-wise partitioning.
+Lossy compression methods usually have a higher compression ratio but may distort important information.
+AgileNN \cite{AgileNN} finds that only few features contribute the most to the inference and applying heavy compression on them will significantly hurt the performance.
+Therefore, AgileNN leverages eXplainable AI (XAI) techniques to explicitly learn the importance of features during training.
+In the inference stage, important features are processed on local devices while less important ones are compressed and offloaded to a server for computation.
+The final prediction is derived by aggregating the results from both devices.
 References \cite{ADCNN,EdgeDuet,EagleEye,EdgeFlow} represent another type of task offloading, i.e., spatial offloading, where an input frame or feature map is partitioned into smaller blocks for distributed processing.
 ADCNN \cite{ADCNN} splits a frame into multiple blocks and offloads them to an edge cluster for parallel processing.
-Zhou et al. \cite{APE} and EdgeFlow \cite{EdgeFlow} propose a similar approach, but they perform partition on the feature maps.
+Zhou et al. \cite{APE} and EdgeFlow \cite{EdgeFlow} propose a similar approach, but they perform partitioning on the feature maps.
 In EdgeDuet \cite{EdgeDuet}, blocks containing medium and large objects are processed on IoT devices, while those containing small objects are offloaded to an edge server for accurate detection.
-Similarly in EagleEye \cite{EagleEye}, blocks containing large frontal faces are processed by lightweight face recognition models on the mobile device, while the rest of the blocks are sent to the cloud for heavy processing.
+Similarly, in EagleEye \cite{EagleEye}, blocks containing large frontal faces are processed by lightweight face recognition models on the mobile device, while the rest of the blocks are sent to the cloud for heavy processing.
 Therefore, in spatial offloading, the processing of each block can be viewed as a task.